 Your first court date in Paulding County State Court will be your arraignment date.
 If you are represented by an attorney, your Paulding County DUI Attorney will most likely appear on your behalf at arraignment, and you will not be required to appear in court.

 If you are not represented by an attorney, you have several options at arraignment.
 You may:

 - Request a new court date to hire an attorney.

 - Enter a plea of “not guilty.”
 This will result in your case being continued to a new date, which will be your trial date.

 - Enter a guilty plea. *Note: it is not advisable to enter a guilty plea to DUI without consulting an attorney, as this can have long-lasting effects on both your criminal history and your driver's license, and an attorney is in a much better position to negotiate a more favorable plea bargain than a pro se, or unrepresented, defendant.

-There are several ways that cases can ultimately be resolved in Paulding County Probate Court.
+There are several ways that cases can ultimately be resolved in Paulding County State Court.
 First, you may plead guilty to either DUI or a lesser offense.
-A sentence will be imposed by the Probate Court Judge, and your case will be closed.
+A sentence will be imposed by the State Court Judge, and your case will be closed.
 Second, you may have a bench trial--a trial in which the judge alone decides whether you are guilty or innocent.
-If you wish to have a trial by jury, you may request this in Probate Court, and your case will be “bound over”--transferred from Probate Court to Superior Court.

 Paulding County Superior Court